libredesktop/Libredesktop.github.io/README.md

 There is also a [download page of lubuntu releases at Ubuntu.com](http://cdimage.ubuntu.com/lubuntu/releases/).

-## lubuntu compared to other Systems
+## lubuntu compared to other Operating Systems

 ### lubuntu vs Windows